winitzki/scall/tutorial/programming_dhall.md

 The type constructor `F` is called the **pattern functor** for the definition of `T`.
 The type `T` is called a **fixpoint** of `F`.

+Each recursive type definition can be rewritten in this form, using a suitable pattern functor.

 Dhall does not accept recursive type equations, but it will accept the definition of `F` because it is non-recursive.
 The definition of `F` is written in Dhall as: